Phenotype: Definition

-Despite its seemingly straightforward definition, the concept of the phenotype has hidden subtleties.
-It may seem that anything dependent on the genotype is a phenotype, including molecules such as RNA and proteins.
+The concept of the phenotype has non-visual subtleties.
+Generally, anything dependent on the genotype is a phenotype, including molecules such as RNA and proteins.
 Most molecules and structures coded by the genetic material are not visible in the appearance of an organism, yet they are observable (for example by Western blotting) and are thus part of the phenotype; human blood groups are an example.
 It may seem that this goes beyond the original intentions of the concept with its focus on the (living) organism in itself.
 Either way, the term phenotype includes inherent traits or characteristics that are observable or traits that can be made visible by some technical procedure.